Liberation

 About

-The town is visited by dozens of descendants of veterans from the USA and Belgium who participated in the liberation of West Bohemia, and hundreds of owners of historic military equipment from all over Europe.
+The city is visited by dozens of descendants of veterans from the USA and Belgium who participated in the liberation of Western Bohemia, and hundreds of owners of historical military technology from all over Europe.

-A traditional part of the celebrations are acts of remembrance, and the highlight of the military program is a unique parade of hundreds of Convoy of Liberty historic military vehicles.
+Commemorative acts are a traditional part of the celebrations, and the culmination of the military program is the unique parade of hundreds of historical military vehicles, the Convoy of Liberty.

-The festival atmosphere of the celebrations is accompanied by a rich musical programme taking place on several stages in the city, featuring swing bands evoking the 1940s, as well as contemporary music stars of all genres.
-There are also thematic exhibitions, screenings of historical films and documentaries at the Czech Television Cinema and a run for the Memory of the Nation, activities for children and much more.
+The festival atmosphere of the celebrations is accompanied by a rich musical program taking place on several stages in the city, where swing bands evoking the 1940s, as well as contemporary music stars of all genres, perform.

 Liberation of Western Bohemia by the American Army